OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/pb-2.png)

 If you are involved in multiple CloudLab projects, you will be required to choose the OCTFPGA project in Step 3.
-However, if you are solely a member of the OCTFPGA project, you might not have the option to select it here.
 Optionally, enter a name for the experiment and click Next.

 ![plot](images/pb-3.png)